vincentdavis/pyfitness/README.md

 # pyfitness
-Tools for working it fitness data like FIT, GPX,, power and heartrate.
+Tools for working with fitness data like FIT, GPX,, power and heartrate.